FerchusGames/JLPT-Migaku-Progress-Tracker/README.md

 ## Acknowledgements

+- [stephenmk/yomitan-jlpt-vocab](https://github.com/stephenmk/yomitan-jlpt-vocab) for the vocab list.
-- [SirOlaf/migaku-anki-exporter](https://github.com/SirOlaf/migaku-anki-exporter) for the export data
+- [SirOlaf/migaku-anki-exporter](https://github.com/SirOlaf/migaku-anki-exporter) for the export data.
-- [Migaku](https://www.migaku.io/) for the language-learning tools that inspired this project
+- [Migaku](https://migaku.com/) for the language-learning tools that inspired this project.